OpenMDAO/OpenMDAO-Framework/docs/mdao/intro.rst

 ==================

 We will cover some of the more advanced capabilities of OpenMDAO.
-You should read and understand :ref:`A-Simple-Tutorial-Problem` and :ref:`Tutorial:-MetaModel` before starting this one.
+You should read and understand :ref:`optimization_tutorial` and :ref:`Tutorial:-MetaModel` before starting this one.

 ..
   An understanding of the material presented in :ref:`A-More-Complex-Tutorial-Problem` is also